dbatten5/vim-ffs/README.md

 ## Features

-- `:FFS {query}` without a query to search the current word, with a query to search for the query, all prefixed by the current filetype.
+- `:FFS {query}` without a query to search the current word, with a query to search for the query, all scoped to the current filetype.

 See the docs for configuration options.